-A Post-Masters Certificate is offered in Nursing to serve individuals desiring additional credentials in a designated field of practice.
+A Post-Masters Certificate in Nursing is offered to serve individuals desiring additional credentials in a designated field of practice.
 Applicants are required to complete the standard application required for consideration for graduate nursing programs.
 A Masters degree in Nursing is required to pursue the Post Masters Certificate.